ebolblga/lucid-dream-checklist/README.md

 ## 3. Checklist
 ### 3.1.
 Mind & Subconscious Interactions
 - [ ] **Look in a mirror**<br />
-*This is how you remember yourself, all your complexes will be exaggerated.*
+*This is an interesting mental exercise.
+What you will see in the "reflection" is how you remember yourself, so all your complexes will be exaggerated.*
     <!-- <details>
     <summary>Video example:</summary>
     </details> -->